LowryZhao/Milestone1-2_Group48/Software Design Document.md

 - System Functionality: \
   **Search and filtering: Users can search for food names and filter based on specific nutritional standards. \
     Data analysis and visualization: The system will allow users to analyze the nutritional composition of various foods and visualize this data in a meaningful way. \
     Customization: Users can set their own unique nutrition plan and share it.**
-- Features and Functionalities: Describe the key features and functionalities of the system.
+- Features and Functionalities: \
+  **Food search: Users can search for food by name and view detailed nutritional information. \
+    Nutritional Analysis: For any selected food, users can view a detailed breakdown of its nutritional components through pie charts and bar charts. \
+    Nutritional Range Filter: Users can filter food by specifying the range of any nutritional indicator. \
+    Nutrient level filter: Users can filter food based on pre-defined key nutrient levels (low, medium, high). \
+    Nutrition plan development and sharing: Users can create different nutrition plans and share them.
+Professionals can use this feature to assist some confused users and provide them with a template.**

 ### 1.3	Benefit Analysis